alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 The first piece of advice I'd give is that even if you get a PhD, you'll probably do grunt SWE work.
 Research tools will always feel deficient, because your research will uncover new problems, and it's unlikely the perfect tool exists for a problem no one but you has seen before.
+These tools will therefore almost always have sharp edges that cut you a few times.
 Doing a PhD will not save you - you will be debugging garbage your entire life.

 ![xkcd debugging](/public/grad-school-5years/computer_problems.png)
 {: .centered }